01.29.2026

 As many as 1.2 million people were forcibly displaced by the conflict, out of a total population of 5.5 million people.

-According to Lebanon’s Ministry of Public Health, at least 17,000 people have been injured by the conflict so far.
+According to Lebanon’s Ministry of Public Health, at least 17,000 people were injured by the conflict.

 >4,000